 On December 7th, in Colombia, people put candles and paper lanterns all around their homes and other places in honor of the Virgin Mary.
 There are also major celebrations in communities throughout the country, including festivals with fireworks.

-The Fiesta de las Velitas in Vancouver is a free event that’s put on by the Colombian Community of British Columbia.
+The Fiesta de las Velitas in Vancouver is a free event that’s put on most years by the Colombian Community of British Columbia.